 “Before my mother's diagnosis, Alzheimer’s seemed like something my grandparents were at risk of getting, not my mother.
 It has taken me some time to accept the magnitude of creating such a significant event, but I know that now is the time to do this.
-Thanks to my incredible relationships with wineries and avid wine enthusiasts, wine will be the catalyst to advance awareness and our goal is raise more than $1 million for Alzheimer’s and dementia research while supporting individuals who currently live with the disease."
+Thanks to my incredible relationships with wineries and avid wine enthusiasts, wine will be the catalyst to advance awareness and our goal is raise millions for Alzheimer’s and dementia research while supporting individuals who currently live with the disease."

 - Kerrin Laz, Founder, Inspire Napa Valley